-We suggest you develop a routine maintenance plan for the engine and trolling motor to assure that they remain in first-rate condition and continue to operate properly.
+We suggest you develop a routine maintenance plan for all engines on your boat and trolling motor to assure that they remain in first-rate condition and continue to operate properly.
 Follow the maintenance and service schedule recommended by the manufacturer.
 Cleaning and waxing the hull and deck regularly will keep your boat looking like new.